 - The Create Zone dialog box allows the following settings to be specified: - The Zone's Name.
 Zones are always named as a letter.
 Zones can be named in any order but there can be no gaps in the sequence of Zone names.
 If a Zone is given the same name as an existing Zone the new Zone is inserted in the sequence and Zones later in the name sequence are renumbered. - Arm Entering Network.
 The Network Entry Arm which the Zone feeds traffic too.
-Currently each Zone can only feed traffic to one Arm.

-- o Arm Exiting Network.
+Currently each Zone can only feed traffic to one Arm. - Arm Exiting Network.
 The Network Exit Arm which the Zone receives traffic from.
-Currently each Zone can only receive traffic from one Arm. - Click 'OK' to create the Zone.
+Currently each Zone can only receive traffic from one Arm. - Bus Zone.
+This setting defines the Zone as a Bus Zone.
+All Routes created from or too the Zone will be Bus Routes. - Only Create Routes with other Bus Zones.
+For Bus Zones if this setting is selected LinSig will only create Bus Routes from this Zone to other Bus Zones.
+In most cases selecting this setting will give the best results as allow buses are then kept separate from non-bus traffic. - Click 'OK' to create the Zone.
 The Zone displays dotted Zone Feeds in the Network Layout View to indicate which Lanes it is feeding traffic to or accepting it from.

-3.3.9.2.
+4.3.8.2.
 Repositioning Zones